 I am Dr. Kenneth Dumack, a biologist working in the field of protistology.
-Some years ago, I started to explore the astonishing world of protists.
-Since then I absolved several modules associated with different research fields all around protistology, such as their ecology, diversity, phylogeny and biotechnology (of microalgae).
-My main interest is in species descriptions, phylogeny and autecology of non-bacterivorous protists.
+I started to explore the astonishing world of protists in my early bachelor studies.
+Since then I deepened my focus on soil microbial communities and absolved several modules associated with different research fields all around protistology.
+In my studies I gained insight into their ecology, diversity, phylogeny and biotechnology.
+The focus of my current work lies on evolutionary science of non-bacterivorous protists on which basis I draw conclusions about ecology.
 I focus on amoebae and amoeboflagellates in soils and their freshwater relatives.
 This website is meant to give an overview about my publications, interests and qualifications.

 Sebastian Flues, Malte Blokker, Kenneth Dumack, Michael Bonkowski (2018).
 "Diversity of Cercomonad Species in the Phyllosphere and Rhizosphere of Different Plant Species with a Description of Neocercomonas epiphylla (Cercozoa, Rhizaria) a Leaf-Associated Protist" The Journal of Eukaryotic Microbiology